Role Detection in Bicycle-Sharing Networks Using Multilayer Stochastic Block Models: Results on Bicycle-Sharing Networks

-One reason that our time-dependent SBMs of the Manhattan subnetwork of New York City bicycle-sharing network perform better (with respect to detecting functionally meaningful blocks) than any models that we applied to the entire system is the dependence of station-to-station trip counts on the distance between stations.
+One reason that our time-dependent SBMs for the Manhattan network perform better (with respect to detecting functionally meaningful blocks) than models that we apply to the entire New York City network (see Appendix \ref{appendix:nyc}) is the dependence of station-to-station trip counts on the distance between stations.
 Although our SBMs correct for the overall activity of each station, they do not normalize expected edge values by the distance between stations.
-In a small geographic area, such as the coverage areas of the Los Angeles and San Francisco networks, this is a reasonable choice, as all stations are within ``biking distance" of each other.
+In a small geographical area, such as the coverage areas of the Los Angeles and San Francisco networks, this is a reasonable choice, as all stations are within `biking distance' of each other.
 However, when examining a system as large as New York City's, the lack of distance correction weakens the functional groupings that we obtain with our time-dependent SBMs.
-Intra-block trips dwarf inter-block trips (see Figure \ref{fig:ny_omega}), and it seems more reasonable to construe each block as its own ecosystem.
+Intra-block trips dwarf inter-block trips (see Figure \ref{fig:ny_omega}), and it seems more reasonable to interpret each block as its own ecosystem.